 Toolkit - the mechanics, tools, reminders used in the work. resolution systems, clever mechanics, safety tools, and gameplay advice to use the product

-Critic - my personal review, the highlights and shortcomings of the project.
+Critique - my personal review, the highlights and shortcomings of the project.

 Hackability - how to tinker or brew certain aspects of it for your own games